pacsbrasil/dcm4che2/dcm4chee/dcm4chee-cdw/trunk/doc/README.txt

     a Service Class User (SCU) can instruct a device to create Interchange Media.

-    dcmcdw can be configured, that created media (CD-ROM) conforms to the IHE Portable Data for Imaging (PDI) Integration Profile.
+    dcm4chee-cdw can be configured, that created media (CD-ROM) conforms to the IHE Portable Data for Imaging (PDI) Integration Profile.
 For details on this specification, please refer to Volume 1, Chapter 15 & Volume 3, Section 47 of the IHE Radiology Technical Framework, available at: